-Volunteer name (please print):

-Parish / School location name: St. Rose-McCarthy Catholic School

-By signing this form, I acknowledge above, in the following capacity: e that I have chosen to volunteer at the Parish/School location named

-I understand and acknow me to the Roman Catholic ervice, I make the following express representations: ledge that my time and services as a volunteer are being donated by Church, specifically the Parish/School location named above, without insation or future employment, and that I provide these services for umanitarian reasons.

-I understand that as a volus services I wish to provide understand that I will discontinuance of my volume or by the Parish / unteer I will earn no wages or benefits in connection with the volunteer de, and that I will not seek any such wages or benefits.
-I further not be entitled to unemployment insurance benefits upon the unteer services (regardless of whether such discontinuance is initiated 'School), nor will I be covered under the Parish's/School's workers' in the event I am injured while engaging in the volunteer services I will
+- 1. I understand and acknowledge that my time and services as a volunteer are being donated by me to the Roman Catholic Church, specifically the Parish/School location named above, without contemplation of compensation or future employment, and that I provide these services for religious, charitable, or humanitarian reasons. - 2.
+I understand that as a volunteer I will earn no wages or benefits in connection with the volunteer services I wish to provide, and that I will not seek any such wages or benefits.
+I further understand that I will not be entitled to unemployment insurance benefits upon the discontinuance of my volunteer services (regardless of whether such discontinuance is initiated by me or by the Parish / School), nor will I be covered under the Parish's/School's workers' compensation insurance in the event I am injured while engaging in the volunteer services I will provide.

-agreement, have voluntarily signed it, and that no oral representations, from the contents of this agreement have been made to me.
+I acknowledge that I have read this agreement, have voluntarily signed it, and that no oral representations, statements, or inducements apart from the contents of this agreement have been made to me.

-Date: Volunteer Signature

-Date: volunteer signature

-Date Volunteer Signature

-Date:

-Authorized Parish/School Representative